Daytime Programming presented on Thursday, Friday & Saturday, September 3-5, 2026

 Andrea Wild

-Plygain Tradition, a Performative Workshop ~ presenters Andrea Wild and Straford Wild
+~ presenters Andrea Wild and Straford Wild Rocheleau

 Plygain is an ancient and unique Welsh carol singing tradition.
 Learn the history of plygain, when, where and by whom these carols were performed.
 We will explore the regional variations of pledygain and how this tradition almost died out.
 Renewed interest in plygain enables us to enjoy these carols today.
 In workshop style we will have open discussion, live demonstrations and an opportunity to learn a beautiful plygain carol together.